-President, president-elect, vice presidents, secretary, treasurer
+President, president-elect, vice presidents, secretary, treasurer, and administrator vice presidentr

 Nominations for these officers are presented by a Nominating Committee and are elected by the entire council voting body.
 (Refer to Art.
-VIII)
+IX)

 Note: Every council should refer to the Utah PTA President Handbook in the nominations section as well as their council bylaws.